History of supernova observation: Telescope observation

 The true nature of the supernova remained obscure for some time.
 Observers slowly came to recognize a class of stars that undergo long-term periodic fluctuations in luminosity.
 Both John Russell Hind in 1848 and Norman Pogson in 1863 had charted stars that underwent sudden changes in brightness.
 However, these received little attention from the astronomical community.
 Finally, in 1866, English astronomer William Huggins made the first spectroscopic observations of a nova, discovering lines of hydrogen in the unusual spectrum of the recurrent nova T Coronae Borealis.
 Huggins proposed a cataclysmic explosion as the underlying mechanism, and his efforts drew interest from other astronomers.

 Animation showing the sky position of supernovae discovered since 1885.
 Some recent survey contributions are highlighted in color.

 In 1885, a nova-like outburst was observed in the direction of the Andromeda Galaxy by Ernst Hartwig in Estonia.
 S Andromedae increased to 6th magnitude, outshining the entire nucleus of the galaxy, then faded in a manner much like a nova.
 In 1917, George W. Ritchey measured the distance to the Andromeda Galaxy and discovered it lay much farther than had previously been thought.
 This meant that S Andromedae, which did not just lie along the line of sight to the galaxy but had actually resided in the nucleus, released a much greater amount of energy than was typical for a nova.

 Early work on this new category of nova was performed during the 1930s by Walter Baade and Fritz Zwicky at Mount Wilson Observatory.
-They identified S Andromedae, what they considered a typical supernova, as an explosive event that released radiation approximately equal to the Sun's total energy output for 10^{7} years.
+They identified S Andromedae, what they considered a typical nova, as an explosive event that released radiation approximately equal to the Sun's total energy output for 10^{7} years.
 They decided to call this new class of cataclysmic variables super-novae, and postulated that the energy was generated by the gravitational collapse of ordinary stars into neutron stars.
 The name super-novae was first used in a 1931 lecture at Caltech by Zwicky, then used publicly in 1933 at a meeting of the American Physical Society.
 By 1938, the hyphen had been lost and the modern name was in use.